algorithmiaio/dev-center/_pages/teams.md

 For the full specification, see the [User and Org Management APIs](https://documenter.getpostman.com/view/6515899/Rztiuqf9) or the "users" and "organizations" sections of the official [OpenAPI Spec](https://algorithmia.com/v1/openapispec)

 Note that there are two different types of API Keys, used with different endpoints.
-All Algorithm Management APIs use Management Keys, which can be created at the bottom of {{site.url}}/user#credentials.
+All Algorithm Management APIs use Management Keys, which can be created at the bottom of the [credentials tab of your user profile]({{site.url}}/user#credentials).
 Ensure that the Key you are using has the checkbox "Allow this key to manage my algorithms" checked:

 <img src="{{ site.cdnurl }}{{ site.baseurl }}/images/post_images/organizations/management-keys.png" alt="Api Keys, Manage My Algorithms" class="screenshot">
 {% endif %}